 Public Works staff incorporate educational stormwater messaging into outreach events and materials that support the City's Restoration Program.
-In 2022, there were 413 participants at three volunteer work parties who received stormwater education from displays and printed materials.
-About 675 individuals are subscribed to the City's Habitat News, a quarterly newsletter with updates from the Restoration Program, received four newsletters about events and capital projects that include stormwater benefits.
+In 2023, there were 601 participants at three volunteer work parties who received stormwater education from displays and printed materials.
+737 individuals who are subscribed to the City's Habitat News, a newsletter with updates from the City's Restoration Program, received five newsletters about events and capital projects that include stormwater benefits.

-Business Sector Education / Pollution Prevention Assistance Program (See also: S5.C.8 in 2019-2024 permit "Source Control for Existing Businesses")
+Business Sector Education / Business Pollution Prevention Assistance Program (See also: S5.C.8 in 2019-2024 permit "Source Control for Existing Businesses")

 The City operates a voluntary pollution control and reduction program known as the Pollution Prevention Program Assistance Program (PPA).
-The program is funding by the Washington Department of Ecology and presents an opportunity for the City to engage the local business community in a non- regulatory and technical assistance focused manner.
+The program is funding by the Washington Department of Ecology and presents an opportunity for the City to engage the local business community in a non-regulatory and technical assistance focused manner.

-Pollution Prevention staff conducted 52 site visits to local businesses providing technical assistance on pollution prevention practices.
+In 2023, Pollution Prevention staff conducted 150 initial and follow up site visits to local businesses providing technical assistance on pollution prevention practices.

 Business owners receive one-on-one education on good housekeeping practices specific to their business sector.

 Technical assistance covered topics such as the proper storage and disposal of chemicals and hazardous waste, stormwater facility maintenance, storage of materials outside, spill prevention and clean-up, and sanitary sewer regulation.
-In 2022, the primary target sectors were auto repair and restaurants.
+The primary serviced sectors were auto repair, restaurants, breweries, landscapers, arborists, and nurseries.

-The City plans to continue work on stormwater education and outreach at a level commensurate with 2022 efforts building on established systems and procedures.
+The City plans to continue work on stormwater education and outreach at a level commensurate with 2023 efforts building on established systems and procedures.